 Perhaps the easiest way to build a landing page for your Shopify is to use the Collections feature on Shopify’s platform.
 You can do that by visiting the Collection page when logged on to your Shopify admin area.

-You can then create custom product categories on Shopify such as “Gifts for Under $50”.
-It is probably easier than creating a Shopify page.
+You can also create a custom product category on Shopify such as “Gifts for Under $50”, which may even be easier than creating a Shopify page.